Syllabus

 Academic Expectations:

-Post work each week, check into the blog to create a post and leave comments for your classmates at least twice a week, , care about your work, make progress in the medium, help and cooperate with your classmates, take risks, make mistakes.
-Your grade will be based on a portfolio of 30 pieces due at the end of the session.
+Post work each week, including 1 artist review found at MOCA and 1 or 2 of your personal work.
+Check into the blog to create a post and leave comments for your classmates at least twice a week, , care about your work, make progress in the medium, help and cooperate with your classmates, take risks, make mistakes.
+Your grade will be based on a portfolio of 75 or more pieces due at the end of the session.
 As this is a workshop class, good attendance is assumed.
 Care about the quality as well as quantity of your creative work, help and collaborate with others in the class, communicate openly with me….
 Do your best.
-Your portfolio posted to Fotothing will be the tangible evidence of your progress in the medium but your overall contributions will play a role in determining your grade as well.
+Your portfolio posted to the blog will be the tangible evidence of your progress in the medium but your overall contributions will play a role in determining your grade as well.
 Don't wait until near the end, then run around and try to get your work done in a rush... that's like skipping class all semester.
+A's are earned by showing up consistently from the beginning, doing each project with personal enthusiasm and creativity and supporrting your classmates by commenting on their work on the blog.

 Important Web Resources